solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 This will allow using Dex to authenticate end users of Gloo's VirtualServices.

 For simplicity, this document will focus on deployment with a local cluster (like [minikube](https://github.com/kubernetes/minikube), or [kind](https://github.com/kubernetes-sigs/kind)) .
 With small changes these can be applied to a real cluster.
 We will use Dex with self-signed certificates, as they are auto-generated.
-The same flow will work with user provided the certificates.
+The same flow will work with user-provided certificates.

 ##  Prerequisites